 Communication and marketing for your business should be as inclusive and accessible as possible.
 There are many ways you can improve your communication that are simple, easy and cost-effective.

-- Use clear simple language, avoid complex words or jargon, and use your natural tone of voice.
+- Use clear simple language, avoid complex words or jargon – keep text simple and easy to understand

 - Ensure that your business can be contacted using a number of different ways including email, phone and SMS